uiceds/project-team492/manuscript.md

 [7] D. Chicco, M.J.
 Warrens, and G. Jurman, The coefficient of determination R-squared is more informative than SMAPE, MAE, MAPE, MSE and RMSE in regression analysis evaluation, PeerJ computer science.
 7 (2021) e623. doi:10.7717/peerj-cs.623

 [8] U. Agbulut, A.E.
 Gurel, Y. Bicen, Prediction of daily global solar radiation using different machine learning algorithms: Evaluation and comparison, Renewable and Sustainable Energy Reviews.
 135 (2021) 110114. https://doi.org/10.1016/j.rser.2020.110114

+[9] Rahman, M.M., Yeganeh, B., Clifford, S., Knibbs, L.D., Morawska, L. Development of a land use regression model for daily NO2 and NOx concentrations in the Brisbane metropolitan area, Australia.
+Environ.
+Model.
+Softw 95 (2017), 168–179.

+[10] Chen, L., Bai, Z., Kong, S., Han, B., You, Y., Ding, X., Du, S., Liu, A. A land use regression for predicting NO2 and PM10 concentrations in different seasons in Tianjin region, China.
+J. Environ.
+Sci.
+22 (2010), 1364–1373.

 ## 7. Appendix {.page_break_before}